moneybutton/yours-core/README.md

 ```
 npm test
 ```
-You may wish to run the node tests while you edit files:
+To run the server and use the app, first build the files:
 ```
-npm run watch-test-node
+npm run build
 ```
-...then save a file and the tests will run.

-To run the server and use the app:
+Then run the server:
 ```
 npm run serve-testnet
 ```

-This will serve the files, run the PeerJS rendezvous server, and run a browser-sync proxy server that will automatically refresh your browser when the files change.
-(If for some reason you wish to run in dangerous mainnet mode instead, replace 'testnet' for 'mainnet' above).
-You can then access the tests
+This will serve the files, run the PeerJS rendezvous server, and run a browser-sync proxy server (If for some reason you wish to run in dangerous mainnet mode instead, replace 'testnet' for 'mainnet' above).
+You can then access the tests at:
-at:

 ```
 http://localhost:3040/tests.html